Integrating Yioop Libraries with Composer

 To run the program we just created we can type:

 Yioop has a variety of classes which might be useful to your project.
 The file YIOOP_FOLDER/src/examples/SearchApi.php shows an example of how to use Yioop's search api to do queries on an existing Yioop index.
-The PhraseParser class also has methods for char-gramming and segmenting.
+The PhraseParser class also has methods for char-gramming, segmenting, term extraction and counting, etc. The LinearAlgebra class has useful functions for manipulating term vectors.
+LocaleFunctions has functions useful for handling languages.

 Yioop's Utility class has functions for various index compression codes.
 Yioop has classes for text summarization, url manipulation, suffix trees, tries, Bloom filters, compression algorithms, etc, all of which might be useful for project.
 The online Source Code Documention